freedomofpress/securedrop/docs/terminology.md

 If you use a USB stick for the transfer device, we recommend using a small one (4GB or less).
 You will want to securely wipe the entire device at times, and this process takes longer for larger devices.

 Depending on your threat model, you may wish to only use one-time use media (such as CD-R or DVD-R) for transferring files to and from the SVS.
 While doing so is cumbersome, it reduces the risk of malware (that could be run simply by opening a malicious submission) exfiltrating sensitive data, such as the private key used to decrypt submissions or the content of decrypted submissions.

+When we use the phrase "sneakernet" we mean physically move documents on the Transfer Device from one computer to another.

+##Hardware

 ### Computers